Reducing costs of Azure Databricks (FinOps in practice)

 The solution is composed of two main parts:

-1. Automation – processes that manage automatic actions, such as phone number assignment for new users, profile configuration, phone number deprovisioning once a user leaves the organization
+1. Automation – processes that manage automatic actions, such as phone number assignment for new users, profile configuration, phone number de-provisioning once a user leaves the organization

 2. CUCM Connector – a management agent for MIM synchronization service.
 It’s responsible for exchanging data between the identity manager and CUCM to execute the necessary changes on user accounts and their configuration.

-The solution is configured in Microsoft Identity Manager (MIM) that is responsible for data synchronization.
+The solution is configured in Microsoft Identity Manager (MIM) which is responsible for data synchronization.
 The entire logic of generating and assigning numbers is set up in MIM Portal.
 The Portal also facilitates some self-service features, such as password reset.

 Here is a simplified architecture of the solution:

 The integration doesn’t need the cloud to operate.
 If your environment is based fully on-premises, the solution will work perfectly.
 If you do use the cloud, however, then you can use AD Connect to synchronize phone numbers with the cloud.
 This is an optional feature, so you can choose not to use it.